ibm-cloud-architecture/refarch-eda/docs-mk/journey/201/index.md

 and this [gitops repository](https://github.com/ibm-cloud-architecture/store-mq-gitops) helps you to run a store simulation producing messages to MQ queue, with Kafka Connector injecting those message to Event Streams.

-For Confluent MQ connector lab see [this eda-lab-mq-to-kafka repository](https://github.com/ibm-cloud-architecture/eda-lab-mq-to-kafka)

 ## Introduction to schema management

 Schema management and schema registry are mandatory for doing production deployment, of any Kafka based solution.